d1mnewz/interviews/README.md

 * What is the structure of environment I will be working in?
 Will I have managers attached to me and, if so, then how much?
 Who will provide me with the work to do?
 * Will I have an ability to communicate with the client side?
 How much time will I communicate in English everyday?
 * Which instruments does your company use for development?
 Is there any limitations?
+* What level of responsibilities will I have?

 ## General
 - Do you have shower to use at your place?
 Does anyone use it?